What is a good way to build up a successful business from nothing and have fun doing it?

 The import-export business may be your answer.
 Not only does it require little financial investment to start, but it offers the prestige of working with clients from all over the world.

-In this article I’m showing about how to start an import/export business step-by-step in 2020.
+In this article, I’m showing how to start an import/export business step-by-step in 2021.
 I think you are going to get some really good ideas.
 The possibilities are truly endless when it comes to building your business and be your own boss.

 What is an Import/Export Business?

-For nearly as long as there’s been people, there’s been trade.
+For nearly as long as there have been people, there’s been trade.
 In the long history of humanity, when we aren’t at war, we’ve been interested in buying and selling various goods from each other.
-Imports and exports are how the potato came to Ireland, and in a more modern sense it’s how we’re able to buy food, drinks, furniture, clothes, and nearly everything else, from all around the world today.
+Imports and exports are how the potato came to Ireland, and in a more modern sense, it’s how we’re able to buy food, drinks, furniture, clothes, and nearly everything else, from all around the world today.

 There’s a very simple but important distinction that trips up high school students and functioning adults alike: The difference between imports and exports.
 Imports are any good or service brought in from one country to another, while exports are goods and services produced in the home country for sale to other markets.
 Thus, whether you’re importing or exporting a product (or both) depends on your orientation to the